-This will help you in identifying problems or plot holes in your story, like an event that does not flow logically from the previous one or an unexplained character behavior or action towards other characters.
+This will help you identify problems or plot holes in your story, like an event that does not flow logically from the previous one or an unexplained character behavior or action towards other characters.
 Once you have finished mapping out your characters, write down their individual profiles, including their names, ages, and roles in the story.

 Also include any physical traits that would help define them visually while they are on screen.
 The most important thing to remember when creating the character profiles is to keep it simple and brief; otherwise it will end up taking too much time from your overall schedule